 All the very best to the OWise team for the launch of the updated app.
 Thank you for all the effort to design this for us.

 Jenny was part of user testing for the new OWise app which is now available on the iOS App Store and Google Play.
-If you have any questions about the app or have any further feedback, please get in touch.
+If you haven’t already, download OWise today.